Wales and Borders (Arriva Trains Wales)

 The franchise currently operated by Arriva Trains Wales will run until October 2018.

-Welsh Government currently has joint responsibility for managing the franchise alongside the UK Government.
-Rail franchising will be fully devolved to the Welsh Government from 2017.
+Welsh Government has joint responsibility for managing the franchise alongside the UK Government and rail franchising will be fully devolved in 2018.

-The procurement process will be undertaken through a competitive dialogue, with bidders proposing their outline solutions to Transport for Wales before being invited to submit a final tender.
-The intention is to secure an operator and development partner (an “ODP”) to operate the Wales and Borders Rail service and to develop plans for, and subsequently implement and operate, the Core Valley Lines as part of Metro Phase 2.
+The procurement process is being undertaken through a competitive dialogue, with bidders proposing their outline solutions to Transport for Wales before being invited to submit a final tender.
+The intention is to secure an operator and development partner (an “ODP”) to operate the Wales and Borders Rail service and develop plans for, and subsequently implement and operate, the Core Valley Lines as part of Metro Phase 2.

 Our role in the franchising process